Experience the Vibrance: Top 10 Festival Tours in India You Can’t Miss!

 Onam: Kerala’s Cultural Extravaganza

 Onam, celebrated in August or September, is Kerala’s most significant festival.
-It marks the homecoming of the mythical King Mahabali and is celebrated with elaborate rituals, traditional music and dance, floral rangoli called pookalam, and the iconic snake boat races.
-The ten-day festival culminates with Thiruvonam, the most auspicious day, when families come together to enjoy a grand feast known as Onam Sadhya.
+It marks the homecoming of the mythical King Mahabali.
+The festival is celebrated with elaborate rituals, traditional music, and dance.
+People create floral rangoli called pookalam and enjoy the iconic snake boat races.
+The ten-day celebration culminates with Thiruvonam, the most auspicious day.
+On this day, families come together to enjoy a grand feast known as Onam Sadhya.
 The backwaters of Alleppey and the cultural performances in Kochi are highlights of the Onam festival tour.

 Bihu: Assam’s Harvest Festival